Warburton (Vic.)

 Warburton has shown very soft population growth performance across periods assessed by AreaSearch

-As per AreaSearch's analysis of ABS population updates for the broader area, and validated new addresses since Feb 2026, the estimated population of Warburton (Vic.) is around 2,057.
-This reflects a growth of 37 people from the 2021 Census figure of 2,020, indicating an increase of 1.8%.
-The change was inferred from AreaSearch's estimate of resident population at 2,040 in Jun 2024, based on ABS ERP data release and 11 additional validated new addresses since the Census date.
-This results in a density ratio of 15.5 persons per square kilometer.
-Warburton's growth rate of 1.8% since census compares favourably with its SA3 area's growth of 4.0%.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the suburb of Warburton (Vic.) has an estimated population of around 2,057.
+This reflects an increase of 37 people from the 2021 Census figure of 2,020 people.
+The change is inferred from a resident population estimate of 2,040 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 15.5 persons per square kilometer.
+Since the Census, Warburton's growth rate of 1.8% positions it within 2.2 percentage points of the SA3 area (4.0%), demonstrating competitive growth fundamentals.
 Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, the suburb is expected to increase by 95 persons by 2041, reflecting a total gain of 3.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, lower quartile growth of national areas is anticipated.
+The suburb of Warburton (Vic.) is expected to increase by 97 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.9% in total over the 17 years.

 Frequently Asked Questions - Population